basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 <div class="note">Warning: Do not enable Riak Pipe for MapReduce processing until all nodes in the cluster are running Riak 1.0.</div>

 Other than speed and stability of the cluster, the choice of MapReduce subsystem (Riak Pipe or legacy) should be invisible to your client.
 All queries should have the same syntax and return the same results on Riak 1.0 with Riak Pipe as they did on earlier versions with the legacy subsystem.
-If you should find a case where this is not true, you may revert to using the legacy subsystem by either removing the afformentioned line in your app.config or by changing it to read like this:
+If you should find a case where this is not true, you may revert to using the legacy subsystem by either removing the aforementioned line in your app.config or by changing it to read like this:

 ```erlang
 %% Use the legacy MapReduce system